CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/user-guides/user-interfaces/gateway/Admin/studio-import/_index.md

 ### Edit Import Locations

 The `Edit import hierarchy`, enables any individual imported flows to be assigned to any Group in the hierarchy of the destination {{% ctx %}} Studio.
 The display will show the entire existing hierarchy of the destination {{% ctx %}} Studio, extended by any necessary Groups from the Studio Package hierarchy where the imported flows do not already exist on the destination {{% ctx %}} Studio; it is not necessary for the administrator to have View or Edit authorisation for any flows to view the entire system Group hierarchy.

+### Import

+Individual flows contained in the Studio Package may be individually selected for importing into {{% ctx %}} Studio; it is not a requirement that all the flows contained in the Studio Package are imported simultaneously.

+When the selected flows from the Studio Package are imported, they will become the Master Version of the flows in the destination Master Repository, replacing any existing Master Versions.

+After importing the flows, it is necessary to check the authorisation assigned to imported flows is appropriate for their use.

+See the [Import Individual Flows][Import Individual Flows tutorial] tutorial for a step-by-step guide.

 ## Remarks